Rise and Fall of Normal, Where the Technologies Taking Us

 As we enter the 21st century, we are rethinking what shaped us in the past, what will shape us now and beyond, and what it means to be human with the advent of artificial intelligence.
 We are anxiously straining to perceive the world that awaits us and our children in the coming decades.

-Above all, the situation, as it stands, requires wisdom to see the big picture, integrate, and go beyond expert knowledge and formal training to connect more closely with nature and new life.
+Above all, the current situation necessitates wisdom to view the broader picture, integrate, and transcend expert knowledge and formal training to establish a closer connection with nature and new life.

-Today, humanity faces three problems that pose existential challenges to our species: (i) nuclear war, (ii) ecological collapse, and (iii) change forced by technologies.
-We have been discussing the first two topics for a long time, so we perceive enough of their context, the issues and risks they pose for humanity, and ways to cope with them.
+Today, humanity faces three problems that pose existential challenges to our species: (i) nuclear war, (ii) ecological collapse, and (iii) the change ushered by technologies upon us.
+We have been discussing the first two topics for a long time, so we have a sufficient comprehension of their context, the issues and risks they pose for humanity, and ways we cope with them.

-Notwithstanding, what technologies will inflict is an open-ended debate.
-Some of the main concerns about technologies are that they will (a) create a superfluous class of people, (b) lead to the rise of data colonialism, and (c) create a society of ilk of digital dictatorship.
+Conversely, the discussion about the impacts of technology remains unresolved.
+Key concerns include that technologies may (a) create a superfluous class of people, (b) lead to the rise of data colonialism, and (c) foster a society resembling a digital dictatorship.

 New Technologies

-In the past, technologies developed outside of us and made our lives easier; some are cars, trains, airplanes, the internet, computers, smartphones, or similar.
-On the contrary, new technologies are forcing us to change and indeed pose a threat to us.
+In the past, technologies developed outside of us have made our lives easier; some examples include cars, trains, airplanes, the internet, computers, smartphones, and similar innovations.
+In contrast, emerging technologies are compelling us to adapt, presenting undeniable risks to us.

 Previously, machines competed with humans mainly in manual skills.
-Now, they have begun to compete in cognitive skills.
+They are now starting to compete in cognitive abilities.
 The boundaries between the physical, digital, and biological worlds are vanishing.
 With climate change, humanity is being dragged into an ever-deepening chaos.
 Elites are trying to find alternative habitats for our planet.

-Changes stimulated by technologies continue accelerating in areas such as big data, the Internet of Things, machine learning, robotics, 3D printing, renewables and new energy technologies, satellite and uncrewed aerial vehicle (UAV), or drone technologies.
+Changes stimulated by technologies continue accelerating in areas such as big data, the Internet of Things, machine learning, robotics, 3D printing, renewables and new energy technologies, satellites, and uncrewed aerial vehicles (UAVs), or drone technologies.

 Adaptation Times of New Applications

 Threads, a Twitter alternative platform launched in 2023, reached one million users in one hour.
-ChatGPT, an artificial intelligence software launched in 2022, reached the one million user level in 5 days (figure 2) and now has more than 100 million users.
+ChatGPT, an artificial intelligence software launched in 2022, reached the one million user level in 5 days (figure 2) and now has well over 100 million users.
 In June 2023, ChatGPT had 1.6 billion visitors.

 What Lies Ahead and Singularity

-According to Raymond Kurzweil [3], an analysis of the history of technologies unveil that technological development is exponential, contrary to the traditional sense and intuitive view of society that technology development is linear.
+According to Raymond Kurzweil [3], an analysis of the history of technologies reveals that technological development is exponential, contrary to the traditional sense and intuitive view of society that technological development is linear.
 "The 21st century will bring 20,000 years of progression instead of 100 years.
-Gains in areas such as CPU speed will go on ever-increasing exponentially.
-Moreover, we will witness exponential growth at the rate of the exponential progression of technologies," Kurzweil added.
+Gains in areas such as CPU speed that will continue to increase exponentially; we will witness exponential growth at the rate of the exponential progression of technologies," Kurzweil added.

 What Stimulates Exponential Development